andis-spr/fzf-bookmarks/README.md

 ## Requirements

+- lua
+- fzf
-lua, fzf, sed, awk, cat
+- sed, awk, cat

-On Windows you can quickly install these packages using tool called "scoop.sh" OR download the binaries seperately and place them in the right folders under /dep-bin-win/-package-.
+On Windows you can quickly install these packages using tool called "scoop.sh" OR download the binaries seperately and place them in the right folders under /dep-bin-win/{package}.